Electric vehicle: Reintroduction

-During the late 20th and early 21st century, the environmental impact of the petroleum-based transportation infrastructure, along with the fear of peak oil, led to renewed interest in an electric transportation infrastructure.
-EVs differ from fossil fuel-powered vehicles in that the electricity they consume can be generated from a wide range of sources, including fossil fuels, nuclear power, and renewables such solar power and wind power or any combination of those.
-The carbon footprint and other emissions of electric vehicles varies depending on the fuel and technology used for electricity generation.
+During the late 20th and early 21st century, the environmental impact of the petroleum-based transportation infrastructure, along with the fear of peak oil, led to renewed interest in electric transportation infrastructure.
+EVs differ from fossil fuel-powered vehicles in that the electricity they consume can be generated from a wide range of sources, including fossil fuels, nuclear power, and renewables such as solar power and wind power, or any combination of those.
+Recent advancements in battery technology and charging infrastructure have addressed many of the earlier barriers to EV adoption, making electric vehicles a more viable option for a wider range of consumers.

+The carbon footprint and other emissions of electric vehicles vary depending on the fuel and technology used for electricity generation.
 The electricity may be stored in the vehicle using a battery, flywheel, or supercapacitors.
 Vehicles using internal combustion engines usually only derive their energy from a single or a few sources, usually non-renewable fossil fuels.
 A key advantage of electric vehicles is regenerative braking, which recovers kinetic energy, typically lost during friction braking as heat, as electricity restored to the on-board battery.
+According to the International Energy Agency's Global EV Outlook 2024, more than 14 million new electric cars were sold worldwide in 2023, representing around 18% of total car sales for the year.

 Electricity sources

+EVs are much more efficient than fossil fuel vehicles and have few direct emissions.
+At the same time, they do rely on electrical energy that is generally provided by a combination of non-fossil fuel plants and fossil fuel plants.

 There are many ways to generate electricity, of varying costs, efficiency and ecological desirability.
+EVs can be made less polluting overall by modifying the source of electricity.
+In some areas, persons can ask utilities to provide their electricity from renewable energy.
+Therefore, it gives the greatest degree of energy resilience.